 Nidhi is responsible for travel bookings and also handles administrative duties.
 She has been with The Hunger Project since March 2007.
 Nidhi holds BA degree in Science from Magadh University, Bihar.

 Shweta ChoudharyAdministrative Associate

-Shweta joined as an intern in 2018.
-She currently handles the front desk and other administrative duties.
+Shweta joined as an intern in 2018 and now is a full-time member of The Hunger Project, working as an Administrative Associate.
 She completed her BA Degree in Commerce from Delhi University and is currently pursuing a MA in Commerce, also from Delhi University.

 03State TeamView the Team